What are inhalants?

 Users can develop a psychological dependence on inhalants.
 However, research suggests that the risk of physical dependence is relatively small.
 Withdrawal symptoms are usually mild, but can include depression, anxiety, loss of appetite, dizziness, tremors and nausea.

-Damage caused by long-term inhalant use
+Health effects of long-term inhalant use

 Using inhalants on a regular basis can lead to significant health problems, including: